donchev7/site/content/post/2024/2024-07-19-Sealed-Secrets-UI.md

 ---

 Kubernetes is a powerful orchestration platform for microservices or for that matter any kind of workloads.
 Yet, managing sensitive data such as passwords, API keys, and credentials in Kubernetes can be frustrating.
-Tools such as [Vault](https://www.vaultproject.io/), [Secret Store CSI](https://secrets-store-csi-driver.sigs.k8s.io/) and [External Secrets Operator](https://external-secrets.io/latest/) exist to for this purpose.
+Tools such as [Vault](https://www.vaultproject.io/), [Secret Store CSI](https://secrets-store-csi-driver.sigs.k8s.io/) and [External Secrets Operator](https://external-secrets.io/latest/) exist for this purpose.
 But there is a simpler way to manage secrets in Kubernetes especially if you are already doing GitOps.
 [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) by Bitnami is one of my favorite tools.
 I can store my secrets **encrypted** in Git and have them **decrypted** in my Kubernetes cluster.

 However, managing Sealed Secrets can be a bit challenging especially for beginners.
 The CLI tool is great but it can be a bit intimidating and don't get me started with updating / merging secrets into existing Sealed Secrets.